 A Solo 401(k) can only be used by business owners who have no employees eligible to participate in the plan.
 You will set up your plan eligibility requirements in the Solo 401(k) plan documents used to establish your plan legally.
 The IRS has set limits on when employees must be included in your plan, so be sure to follow the rules.
 If an employee meets your plan eligibility, then you must include them and begin following certain testing and discrimination rules, which may require you to hire a benefits consulting or administration firm to help you.
 The one exception to the no-employee rule for a Solo 401(k) is for a spouse who earns income from your business.
-In 2020 and 2021, your spouse can contribute up to $19,500 as an employee (plus the catch-up provision if 50 or older), and you can make the same percentage of employer contribution that you made for yourself (up to 25% of compensation).
+In 2021, your spouse can contribute up to $19,500 as an employee (plus the catch-up provision if 50 or older), and you can make the same percentage of employer contribution that you made for yourself (up to 25% of compensation).
 In 2022, this contribution limit is increased to $20,500 as an employee (plus the catch-up provision).
 This exception effectively allows you to double the amount you can contribute as a family.

 Solo 401(k) important dates and deadlinesIn order to make a contribution for this year, you must establish your Solo 401(k) plan by your business's tax filing deadline including extensions.
 But you must make your employee contribution election by the end of the calendar year.
 Keep that election in your 2020 tax files.
 Unless your business is incorporated, you can make the contribution once you have calculated your net business income for the year, but no later than your tax filing deadline including extensions.
 Employer profit-sharing contributions can also be funded up until your tax return due date, plus extensions.
 If your business in incorporated, you must make your deferral contributions in the same tax year.